mwicat/max-patches/README.md

-# max-patchers
+# max-patches
-Personal collection of Max patchers and Max for Live devices
+Personal collection of Max patches and Max for Live devices